- What is Urinary Incontinence?

 - Urinalysis– A sample of your urine is checked for abnormalities.

-- Bladder diary– For several days you record information such as how much you drink, when you urinate, the amount of urine, how many times you’ve had the urge to urinate, and the number of incontinence episodes.
+- Bladder diary– Keep a bladder diary for several days and record information such as how much you drink, when you urinate, the amount of urine, how many times you’ve had the urge to urinate, and the number of incontinence episodes.

 - Post-void residual measurement– This measures the amount of urine left in the bladder (postvoid residual) after you urinate.
 A large amount of leftover urine may mean that you have an obstruction in your urinary tract or a problem with your bladder nerves or muscles.